Broadcast push is used to push the same message to all Android and iOS devices in the whole network. You can use it to meet some operation needs.

 The following sections describe how to create a multiple push message in the console.

-- To push messages to iOS devices, you should configure the iOS push certificate on the Push configuration page in advance.
+- To push messages to iOS devices, you should have integrated MPS iOS SDK (see Access iOS SDK) and configured the iOS push certificate on the Push configuration page in mPaaS console.
 For more information, see Configure iOS push certificate.

 - Before creating a broadcast push task, you need to prepare a template.
 For how to create a template, see Create a message template.